samuk/Autonomous-Robot-Navigation-and-Control/README.md

 I propose several components to control the robot motion:
 1. Arduino running on - [ESP32 Dev C board](https://www.olimex.com/Products/IoT/ESP32/ESP32-DevKit-LiPo/open-source-hardware) for 'brain'
 2. Motors & encoders:
-    - [2205 BLDC motor and encoder](https://www.aliexpress.com/item/4000784118326.html) - One on each rear wheel to activate and control the motion
+    - [2205 BLDC motor](https://www.aliexpress.com/item/4000784118326.html) with [AS5840A encoders](https://media.digikey.com/pdf/Data%20Sheets/Austriamicrosystems%20PDFs/AS5048A,B.pdf)- One on each rear wheel to activate and control the motion
     - [Deng Driver board](https://www.aliexpress.com/item/1005003311241556.html) running [this I2C code](https://github.com/simplefoc/Arduino-FOC-drivers/tree/master/src/comms/i2c#target-device-motor-driver)
     - Servo motor - Located on the front of the vehicle and used to rotate the TOF sensor to desired scanning angle
 3. Sensors